excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 #### 10. Unvalidated Redirects and Forwards
 ##### Overview
+When redirecting/forwarding to a new location, do not allow the end-user the option of specifying the URL to redirect/forward to.
+The concern is that if a request has a parameter of "URL" and the web or mobile app blindly redirects to that URL, then an attacker might be able to inject a malicious URL into the parameter field and redirect unsuspecting users into a trap.

+The OAuth2 authentication pattern is an example that accepts a URL parameter, but validates before redirecting the user.
+You can see this pattern implemented within the Voyage API.
+See the [OAuth2](https://github.com/lssinc/voyage-api-java/blob/master/readme_docs/SECURITY.md#authentication-oauth2-default) section within this security document.
+* Mobile app provides a "Login" button that contains a link like `http://secure-api/ouath/authorize?client_id=1&redirect_url=http://mobile-app/oauth?token=`
+* When the user clicks on the "Login" button, the OAuth2 process receives the redirect_url (including the other params)
+* The OAuth2 process then requires the user to authenticate with their username and password
+* Upon successful authentication, the OAuth2 process compares the redirect_url on the request with the URL stored in the database for the given client_id.
+  - If the two URLs match, then the user is redirected to the URL in the database.
+The URL given on the request is assumed untrusted, so the database URL is what is used to do the actual redirect
+  - If the two URLs do not match, then an error is returned to the end user notifying them that something went wrong.

+The OAuth2 URL redirect is considered a validated URL redirect approach and is safe.

 ##### Prevention
+This particular security vulnerability might not be applicable to an API given that an API is typically a request -> response transaction that wouldn't handle redirecting or forwarding the user to a different address.
+Even still, it's very important to be aware that a web service should never use request data to build a location for a redirect or forward.

+* Avoid using redirects and forwards with exposed URL parameters
+  - Most web applications that serve JSP or ASP or PHP pages are doing internal redirects on nearly every request, which is fine.
+  - Do not store redirect parameters into hidden fields in a web page for use later as a redirect location.
+  - Do not allow external / public parameters to be concatinated to the redirect/forward location
+* When redirecting/forwarding with user provided values, verify the values before executing a redirect
+  - If URLs or URL parameters are to be accepted by the user, then create a policy that restricts what is allowable on the URL or URL parameters.
+  - Encode the URL so that special characters cannot be used malicious to instruct a web browser to do extra tasks beside redirecting or forwarding.
+  - Store an allowable set of redirects in a file or the database so that the choices are limited
+  - Assume that an attacker will exploit the URL redirect/forward functionality!

 ##### References
 * [OWASP Top 10 - A10-Unvalidated Redirects and Forwards](https://www.owasp.org/index.php/Top_10_2013-A10-Unvalidated_Redirects_and_Forwards)